Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Update-AzWvdApplication.md

 ApplicationGroupName/ApplicationName Microsoft.DesktopVirtualization/applicationgroups/applications
 ```

-This command updates a Windows Virtual Desktop Application in an applicaton Group.
+This command updates a Azure Virtual Desktop Application in an applicaton Group.

 ## PARAMETERS